 Equality

-Northern Lights Aid pledges to provide equal opportunities to all, by treating them with fairness, impartiality and without discrimination.
+Northern Lights Aid pledges to provide equal opportunities to all, by treating everyone with fairness, impartiality and without discrimination.

 Cooperation

-Northern Lights Aid is the sum of the experiences and skills of its volunteers, beneficiaries, and partners.
+Northern Lights Aid is shaped by the experiences and skills of the people we support, as well as those of our volunteers and partners.